Nine Reasons Why Dual Enrollment Is a Great Choice

 I’m actually going to graduate high school with a certificate in Computer-Aided Design with a mechanical track (from the College).

 You’ll save money!
-Many colleges offer tuition discounts and/or scholarships specifically for dually enrolled students.
+Thanks to recent statewide legislation, Carroll County Public School high school students can enroll in Carroll Community College classes at no cost to them except for fees and books.
+Many other colleges offer tuition discounts and/or scholarships specifically for dually enrolled students.

 College credits acquired in a dual enrollment program are often transferable to other colleges/universities besides the one where you had earned those credits.